authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 uncompressed before being base64 encoded.

 The MTA MUST fold the header to be within the line length limits of SMTP [@!RFC5321].

+## Construct BIMI-Logo-Preference header

+This header MUST NOT be added if Discovery or Validation steps failed.

+This contains the policy from the BIMI record indicating the domain owners preference for logo display.

+The MTA MUST fold the header to be within the line length limits of SMTP [@!RFC5321].

+The MTA MUST NOT add this header if the value discovered in the BIMI record was invalid.

 # Security Considerations   {#security-considerations}